foliagecp/sdk/docs/technologies_comparison.md

 ### Additional Functionality

-Foliage Graph DBMS is built on NATS key/value, which means that both the storage for statefun's context and graph data are stored in a unified and consistent manner.
+Foliage Graph Store is built on NATS key/value, which means that both the storage for statefun's context and graph data are stored in a unified and consistent manner.

 ### Lightweight